Localized big bang stability for the Einstein-scalar field equations: Introduction

 Within the class of spatially homogeneous and isotropic spacetimes, the Friedmann-Lema\^itre-Robertson-Walker (FLRW) spacetimes generically develop curvature singularities in the contracting time direction along spacelike hypersurfaces, known as \textit{big bang singularities}, both in vacuum and for a wide range of matter models.
 More generally, the Penrose and Hawking singularity theorems \cite{hawkingLargeScaleStructure1973} guarantee that cosmological spacetimes will be geodesically incomplete in the contracting direction for a large class of matter models and initial data sets that can include highly anisotropic ones.
 The geodesics incompleteness is widely expected to be due to the formation of curvature singularities, and it is an outstanding problem in mathematical cosmology to rigorously establish the conditions under which this expectation is true and to understand the dynamical behavior of cosmological solutions near singularities.

 The well known BKL-conjecture \cite{belinskii1970,lifshitz1963} suggests that singularities should generically be big bang singularities that are spacelike and oscillatory.
-However, currently there is little in the way of rigorous arguments beyond the work of \cite{Ringstrom:2001} in the spatially homogeneous setting to support the BKL-picture.
+However, currently there is little in the way of rigorous arguments beyond the work of \cite{beguin:2010,liebscher_et_al:2011,Ringstrom:2001} in the spatially homogeneous setting to support the BKL-picture.
 While it is worth noting that there is some numerical support \cite{Andersson:2005, curtis2005, garfinkle2002,garfinkle2002a,garfinkle2004,garfinkle2007,Weaver:2001}, recent work on \emph{spikes} \cite{berger1993,coley2015, lim2008, lim2009, rendall2001} and \emph{weak null singularities} \cite{dafermos2017,luk2017} indicate that the BKL-picture is incomplete.
 At the moment, understanding cosmological solutions near generic singularities seems out of reach.
 However, the situation improves considerably for cosmological spacetimes that exhibit \emph{asymptotically velocity term dominated} (AVTD) behaviour \cite{Eardley:1972,Isenberg:1990} near the singularity.
 By definition, AVTD singularities are a special type of big bang type singularities (more details in Section~\ref{sec:AVTDAPK}) that are spacelike and non-oscillatory.
 AVTD behavior has been shown to occur generically in the class of vacuum Gowdy spacetimes \cite{CIM1990,Isenberg:1990,ringstrom2009a}, and for infinite dimensional families of cosmological spacetimes with prescribed asymptotics near the singularity in a variety of settings using Fuchsian methods \cite{ames2013a,andersson2001,beyer2017,choquet-bruhat2006, choquet-bruhat2004,ChruscielKlinger:2015,Clausen2007,damour2002,Fournodavlos:2020,heinzle2012,isenberg1999,isenberg2002,kichenassamy1998,stahl2002}.

-Recently, in the article \cite{Fournodavlos_et_al:2020}, a significant advance has been made in understanding AVTD behavior near big bang singularities for solutions of the Einstein-scalar field equations\footnote{See Section \ref{indexing} for our indexing conventions.}
+Recently, in the article \cite{Fournodavlos_et_al:2023}, a significant advance has been made in understanding AVTD behavior near big bang singularities for solutions of the Einstein-scalar field equations\footnote{See Section \ref{indexing} for our indexing conventions.
+Note also that \eqref{ESF.1} can be expressed in the more familiar form $\Gb_{ij}=2\Tb_{ij}$ where $\Tb_{ij} = \nablab_i\phi\nablab_j\phi - \frac{1}{2}|\nablab\phi|^2_g \gb_{ij}$ is the scalar field stress-energy tensor.}